arunoda/meteor-cluster/README.md

 `meteor-cluster` needs to know

-* how to connect to redis
+* how to connect with redis
-* what collections it need to sync and
+* what collections it needs to sync

-run following in the server
+It just a two lines of configuration.
+Add following inside you server code.

 ~~~js
 Meteor.startup(function() {